Time management tips before the GRE

 GRE is a section adaptive test.
 Based on your performance on the first section, the difficulty level of the second GRE Quantitative Reasoning section will either increase or decrease.
 ETS intends to be more user friendly and adaptive this way.

 How many GRE math questions will you encounter on the exam?

-Well, for the computer-delivered GRE General, you’re given 3 hours and 45 minutes to complete answering the three separately timed sections.
+Well, the computer-delivered GRE time duration is 3 hours and 45 minutes within which you have to complete answering the three separately timed sections.
 Of these, one is the GRE Verbal Reasoning Section and the other is the GRE Quantitative Reasoning Section.
 The third is the Analytical Writing Assessment Section.

 You’ll be given two Quant sections.
 For each section, you will have 35 minutes and 20 questions to answer.